 Cover with foil and bake:

-in a 400°F oven for 45 minutes, until the potatoes are cooked through.
+Bake for 45 minutes, until the potatoes are cooked through.

 Sprinkle with a little more salt and pepper.
 Garnish with sprigs of fresh thyme.
 Serve immediately.